ermaccer/Manhunt2.PluginMH2/README.md

 Due to how MH2 works, either a static like camera (which has no Y axis movement and restricts mouse) or 360 camera can be used at a time.
 To temporarily switch to the 360 camera, hold **Z** (can be changed in PluginMH2.ini).
 This will allow full mouse movement to an extend.
 Camera might be glitchy after this, just press the lookaround/first person mode key again to "fix" it.
+Aiming will automatically toggle 360 camera as long as aim is held.

 **NOTE** Manhunt 2 anims are way more dynamic than Manhunt, therefore most cinematics will not work right in first person mode, probably like 10% of executions will look OK.